-One of the only ways to reduce CO2 emissions is by decreasing fuel consumption.
+One of the only ways to reduce CO_2 emissions is by decreasing fuel consumption.
 It is a well accepted fact that the most efficient way to improve a vehicle's fuel economy is by reducing its weight.
 While lightweight components are effective at meeting this goal, they are very expensive and will go against the competition goals of keeping the snowmobile cost effective.
 However, there are certain components that can be modified or changed that will also reduce the overall weight.
-Madison began working on some of these weight reductions including exchanging the very heavy and complex stock reverse gearbox of the FST with a much lighter and simple design incorporated on the new 2009 Polaris Shift chassis's.
+Madison began working on some of these weight reductions including exchanging the very heavy and complex stock reverse gearbox of the FST with a much lighter and simple design incorporated on the new 2009 Polaris Shift chassis'.
+The stock lead acid battery was substituted for a lithium ion battery made by Shorai Power resulting in a loss of 11.39 lbs.
 Additional weight was shed by switching from a 128 inch suspension with a stock track to a 121 inch model with a 1-ply Camoplast track.
-In combination, all of these changes reduced the overall weight of the machine by 13 kg (28.6 lbs).
+In combination, all of these changes reduced the overall weight of the machine by 18.2 kg (40.0 lbs) to 680 lbs.